safe-global/safe-docs/safe-core-api/service-architecture.md

 ![Service interaction diagram.](<../.gitbook/assets/diagram-services-requests.png>)

-Even though our config and transaction service instances are reachable by clients that are not the client gateway, this may change in the future.
-The client gateway is the outermost component of our infrastructure and should be the single point of communication with any frontend client.
+Even though Safe config and transaction service instances are reachable by clients that are not the client gateway, this may change in the future.
+The client gateway is the outermost component of the Safe infrastructure and should be the single point of communication with any frontend client.

 ## Running locally

-[Safe Infrastructure](https://github.com/safe-global/safe-infrastructure) and the [running our services locally guide](https://github.com/safe-global/safe-infrastructure/blob/main/docs/running_locally.md) show how to run all of Safe's infrastructure (Safe UI, Safe{Wallet} and the backend, and Safe{Core}).
+[Safe Infrastructure](https://github.com/safe-global/safe-infrastructure) and the [running services locally guide](https://github.com/safe-global/safe-infrastructure/blob/main/docs/running_locally.md) show how to run all of Safe's infrastructure (Safe UI, Safe{Wallet} and the backend, and Safe{Core}).
 Note that these documents are examples of how these services run, and the configuration should adapt to the needs of a specific use case.